• Things to do

 hailakandi

-Image Credit: Jubair Ahmed for pixabay
+Image Credit: Jubair Ahmed for Pixabay

 If you are searching for peace and tranquillity, then you should find your way to Hailakandi, which is one of the famous places in Assam.
 It is one of the popular Assam tourist places that are worth every penny and second of yours.
 Wait till you check in one of the homestays and wander around the fruit orchids and tea gardens.
 Contemplate while listening to the gurgling sound of the river and; earn about many legends associated with the town.
 You are going to have one hell of a time in Hailakandi.